Steps to Obtain a Work Visa in Indonesia

-Employers wishing to employ a foreign national must first get a formal government approval to do so before applying for a VITAS permit visa.
-Requesting approval must take the form of an announcement letter (SPT), or letter from the Indonesia Investment Coordinating Board (BKPM) indicating that an employment contract has been signed.
+Employers employing a foreign national must first get a formal government approval to do so before applying for a VITAS permit visa.
+Requesting approval either takes the form of an announcement letter (SPT), or letter from the Indonesia Investment Coordinating Board (BKPM) indicating that an employment contract has been signed.

-That being done, an Expatriate Placement Plan, or a RPTKA must also be submitted to the Ministry of Manpower.
+Additionally, the Expatriate Placement Plan, or a RPTKA is also required to be submitted to the Ministry of Manpower.
 When approved, this RPTKA will be used as the basis for issuing a limited stay permit (ITAS) to the foreign employee in question.

 Documents Required obtaining an RPTKA

-However, companies employing foreign workers in the following roles do not need to apply for a RPTKA,
+However, there are exceptions for companies that are employing foreign workers for certain roles that do not need to apply for a RPTKA, including;

 #2 – Apply for a work permit (IMTA)

-Once the RPTKA has been approved, employers must apply for an IMTA.
+Once the RPTKA has been approved, employers are required to apply for an IMTA.
 To do so, they must also submit personal information about the applicant to the Ministry of Manpower.
-These information will be processed and approved in no longer than two working days
+These information will be processed and approved in no longer than two working days.

 This information includes their gender, nationality, place and date of birth, passport number and length of time it is valid for, their job role and how long they have worked for the company, along with certificates of education and work experience.

 IMTAs are issued for a maximum period of one year.
-But they may be extended in line with how long the RPTKA is valid for, up to a maximum period of two years.
+This can be extended in line with how long the RPTKA is valid for, up to a maximum period of two years.